How much Netflix costs in Australia

 Icon Time To Read3 min read

-It was one of the first international streaming services to launch in Australia, and since 2015, more than 12.2 million of us have binged the likes of Stranger ThingsThe WitcherBridgerton and The Queen's Gambit.
-So, if you're one of the few who haven't signed up (or have let your membership lapse for a couple of years), you may not know exactly how much a Netflix subscription will set you back.
+It was one of the first international streaming services to launch in Australia, and since 2015, more than 6.2 million of us are still paying to binge the likes of Stranger ThingsBlack DovesBridgerton and Squid Game.
+So, if you're one of the few who haven't signed up (or have let your membership lapse for a couple of years), you may not know exactly how much a Netflix subscription will set you back in Australia.

 Here's a full breakdown of the damage.

-There are a few different Netflix plans available, ranging from $6.99 per month for the bare-bones service to $22.99 per month for the whole shebang.
+There are a few different Netflix plans available, ranging from $7.99 per month for the bare-bones ad-supported service to $25.99 per month for the whole shebang in 4K.

 Once upon a time, paying less for Netflix didn't necessarily involve getting less content.
-The Basic, Standard and Premium plans still come with access to Netflix's full library of movies and TV shows, but the new Basic with Ads plan only includes select content.
+The Standard and Premium plans still come with access to Netflix's full library of movies and TV shows, but the new Standard with Ads plan only includes select content.

-That aside, the other details that set each plan apart are the stream quality (ranging from SD to 4K), the number of simultaneous streams, and the number of devices able to download content to watch offline.
+That aside, the other details that set each plan apart are advertisements (only on the cheapest plan,) the stream quality (ranging from 1080p HD to 4K), the number of simultaneous streams, and the number of devices able to download content to watch offline.
 The more you spend, the more you get in terms of streams, downloads, and resolution.

 If you've been hit by Netflix's recent crackdown on password sharing, I've got good news and bad news.
 The upshot is that Netflix will let you grant access to someone outside your household.
-The bad news is that it'll cost you an extra $7.99.
+The bad news is that it'll cost you an extra $7.99 per additional household.

 Those on the Standard price tier can add a single extra member outside of their household.
 If you're on the Premium tier you can add two, but it'll cost you $7.99 per person.